The use of AI in marketing is disrupting networking platforms even more so than last year.

 3 – Social media plays a tremendous role in marketing strategies these days, with various platforms together accounting for 2.77 billion users and growing.

-4 – AI will cause significant disruption to this sector when it gets going, which we believe it’s set to do in the next 12 months.
+4 – AI will cause significant disruption to this sector when it gets going, which we believe it’s set to do in the next 12 months and into the future.

-Here are our top advancements for 2020, ranked in order of how fabulous we think they are:
+Here are our top AI advancements, ranked in order of how fabulous we think they are:

 Provide Clues for Content Creation